Mothers around the world are raving about placenta encapsulation (aka placenta pills).

 “I had it done for my 4th [birth].
 Best thing ever.
 Great milk supply.
 Less stress.
 More energy.
 Best thing I have done to aid in post birth recovery.
 Look into it especially if you suffer from post natal depression.” — Claire

-Cultures that find it customary to prepare the placenta for the mother or are known to consume part or all of the placenta include the Chinese, Vietnamese, Hungarians and Italians.
+Cultures who find it customary to prepare the placenta for the mother (or are known to consume part or all of the placenta) include the Chinese, Vietnamese, Hungarians and Italians.